3manuek/viva-peron/README.md

 Don't let the facists control our democracy!

-Install this app in your enemy's laptop an cron it to run each time they try to hit our leader and party.
+Install this app in your enemy's laptop and cron it to run each time they try to hit our leader and party.